example42/puppet-tp/README.md

 ### What tp affects

-* any application package which is possible to install with the OS native package manager
+* Any application package which is possible to install with the OS native package manager.
-* eventually application specific package repository files or release packages (if relevant tinydata is present)
+* Eventually application specific package repository files or release packages (if relevant tinydata is present).
-* configuration files of any application (for which there's tinydata).
-Content is up to the user.
+* Configuration files of any application, for which there's tinydata.
+Their content is up to the user.
-* full directories, whose source can also be a scm repository
+* Full directories, whose source can also be an SCM repository.

 ### Getting started with tp